openstack/election/README.rst

 Things to keep in mind when selecting election dates:

 * Needs to conclude by S-3 (3 Weeks prior to OpenStack Summit)
-* Allow for at least 48 hours between email deadline and polling begininning
+* Allow for at least 48 hours between email deadline and polling beginning
 * Allow at least a week for nomination and campaign periods

 ``setup-election-config`` can be used to pick some obvous dates that need to be